 The area where system generated messages are displayed, located in the upper right portion of the screen.
 The message area can also be displayed as a pop-up window.

 My Oracle Support component that enables customers to interact with their Oracle managed systems and deploy their software based on specific needs.
-Hosted and managed applications and software-as-a-service (Says) deployment models are currently available.
+Hosted and managed applications and software-as-a-service (SaaS) deployment models are currently available.

 See Also:For more information, see "Managed Cloud Services".